github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 {% data variables.product.prodname_codeql %} will attempt to run Gradle or Maven to extract accurate dependency information (but not to invoke a build), before creating a database from all Java files present.
 Every root Maven or Gradle project file (a build script without any build script present in an ancestor directory) is queried for dependency information, and more recent dependency versions are preferred if there is a clash.
 For information about the runner requirements to run Maven or Gradle, see [Runner requirements for Java](#runner-requirements-for-java).

+ {% ifversion org-private-registry %}If a private Maven registry is defined for the organization, this is also used, see [Code scanning default setup access to private registries](/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries) and [Determining whether code scanning default setup used any private registries](/code-security/code-scanning/managing-your-code-scanning-configuration/viewing-code-scanning-logs#determining-whether-code-scanning-default-setup-used-any-private-registries).{% endif %}

 #### Accuracy of no build analysis for Java

 Creating a {% data variables.product.prodname_codeql %} Java database without a build may produce less accurate results than using `autobuild` or manual build steps if: